 A Secure Ecosystem Built on Trust

 There’s never been a better time to consider the importance of security—and the outsized role that trust plays in it.
-While organizations of all sizes are now prioritizing security, the swift onset of digital transformation, cloud adoption and hybrid/remote workforces over the last 18 months has left many unprepared for persistent and increasing cyber threats.
+While organizations of all sizes are now prioritizing security, rapid digital transformation, cloud adoption and hybrid/remote workforces have left many unprepared for persistent and increasing cyber threats.

-If your company is like most, it’s part of a much larger ecosystem of employees, partners, vendors and customers that have unique security approaches and requirements.
+If your company is like most, it’s part of a much larger ecosystem of employees, partners, vendors, and customers with unique security approaches and requirements.
 Unfortunately, your security is only as strong as the weakest part of that ecosystem.

 There are many tangible technologies and tools to help address these challenges.
 But don’t overlook an intangible essential: trust, built on transparent and honest communication between people.

-It’s important to differentiate trust from security.
-The latter is about the prescriptive and protective actions we take, like implementing two-factor authentication or requiring a badge swipe to enter secure areas.
+It’s essential to differentiate trust from security.
+The latter concerns the prescriptive and protective actions we take, like implementing two-factor authentication or requiring a badge swipe to enter secure areas.

 Although you can’t touch or see trust, it’s certainly more than just a feeling.
-Trust forms the basis of all our relationships.
-People are behind every agreement, every transaction, and every ecosystem.
+Trust forms the basis of all our relationships and is behind every agreement, transaction and ecosystem.
 We’re in the people business first and foremost.
 Without trust, it’s incredibly difficult to be successful.

 Trust creates an ever-changing dynamic between people.
-It takes work to nurture trust, to keep it growing.
-Certainly, acting in bad faith is one of the many ways to damage that relationship.
+And it takes work to keep it growing.
+Indeed, acting in bad faith is one of the many ways to damage that relationship.
 But what builds trust?

-It may seem odd in a business forum to read about the importance of building trusted relationships.
-But this concept of trust isn’t just relevant for personal matters.
-It’s absolutely critical that your company—and more specifically, you—make a commitment to build trust in all your professional relationships: with employees, vendors, partners, patients, students, constituents, customers and more.
+Trust and trusting relationships aren’t just relevant for personal matters.
+It’s critical that your company—and more specifically, you—commit to building trust in all your professional relationships: with employees, vendors, partners, patients, students, constituents, customers and everyone else.

 Security is the driver.
 Trust is the differentiator.

 From boardrooms to breakouts, security is a hot topic.
-No company is truly inoculated against constant and malicious threats.
+No company is completely inoculated against constant and malicious threats.
 And it’s never been easier for bad actors to launch increasingly sophisticated cyber attacks.